Geoff-Fletcher/Prevent-Project/README.md

 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ## Citations
+The websites and resources listed here were used to educate and inspire the production of this site and where listed provide snippets of code and/or act a tutorials in how to craft certain elements of the project:

 ---

 ## Acknowledgements